NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 }
 ```

-This is great for times when you want to offload an intensive task to a background queue and await its completion without constantly polling your application for its status.
+This is particularly useful for scenarios where you want to offload an intensive task to a background queue and await its completion without constantly polling your application for its status.

 ## Listening with IPC